-Including flights, return airport transfers in a minibus with trailer and 13 nights accommodation (6 Langebaan and 7 nights Cape Town) B&B but we’ll organise some BBQs as well, is just £1999 (see tier below for other options).
+Including flights, return airport transfers in a minibus with trailer and 13 nights accommodation (7 Langebaan and 6 nights Cape Town) B&B Langebaan, self catered in Cape Town but we’ll organise some BBQs as well, is just £1999 (see tier below for other options).
 Rooms will mostly be a mixture of twins and triples.

 Included – 20kg Luggage allowance.
 This does not include sports bags which is an addition £120 for sports equipment.
 We tried to negotiate this in the price but they weren’t having it (blame Brexit and the weak £).

 The coaching – A selection of our enthusiastic senior BKSA instructors will be heading out on the trip to train and coach for 10 of the 13 days.
 Whether you want to learn how to ride upwind, catch your first wave, land your first powered handlepass or boost that huge megaloop you’ve been wanting to do for years, they can help you out.
-The sessions will be filmed and photographed so it can be analysed in the evenings over a BBQ & beer to help with progression.
+We have radio headsets for easy interaction while coaching and the sessions will be filmed and photographed so it can be analysed in the evenings over a BBQ & beer to help with progression.
 There will also be tuning sessions on how to get the most from your equipment in the varying conditions (which most people really underestimate and ignore) along with advanced safety techniques and general fun stuff!
 We’re here to not only help you improve your riding but also to have a great holiday.

 What’s included- Just about everything!
-Flights, accommodation, breakfast, airport transfers, entry visas, 10 days of coaching sessions, 10km downwinder, BBQ upon arrival, transfers between destinations, warm weather and consistent winds!
+Flights, accommodation, breakfast, airport transfers, entry visas, 10 days of coaching sessions, 10km downwinder, transfers between destinations, warm weather and consistent winds!

 What’s not included – Travel insurance (compulsory), kiting equipment, transport to and from the airport in the UK although may be possible if you contact us.
 If you need to rent equipment for the week please let us know when booking.